SirDap/tripodvideoninja/_posts/2019-04-10-tips-for-using-rendergarden.markdown

 ---
 layout: post
-title:  Using RenderGarden to Accelerate After Effects Renders
+title:  Using RenderGarden to Multithread After Effects Exports
 subtitle: I might have a green thumb after all
 date:   2019-04-10 12:09:52 Z
 categories: rendering